payable/ecr-sdks/README.md

 ws://192.168.8.101:45454?token=4DqxynHGtHNckmCrRzvVxkwuSfr8faRmPrLIX0hmkqw=&pos=ARPICO-1
 ```

-Once the connection is established the host system will be notified from the implemented WebSocket client with a success message from the terminal as below.
+Once the connection is established, the host system will be notified from the implemented WebSocket client with a success message from the terminal as below.

 ```json
 {